pranamg/PythonInExcel/docs/04-Statistical Analysis_03-Time Series Analysis.md

-Got it.
-Let's move into **Statistical Analysis - 3.
+The final topic in the statistical analysis series is **Statistical Analysis - 3.
 Time Series Analysis**.

-Time series analysis is about understanding data points collected at successive points in time.
-Key goals often include identifying patterns, understanding underlying forces (like seasonality or trend), and forecasting future values.
+Time series analysis focuses on interpreting and understanding data points collected over time.
+This specialized analytical approach enables the identification of patterns, decomposition of underlying forces (such as seasonality and trends), and provides a foundation for forecasting future values.

-Your `piplist.txt` confirms you have `pandas` (essential for time series data structures and manipulations), `numpy`, `statsmodels` (which has dedicated time series tools), `seaborn`, and `matplotlib` (both great for visualizing time series).
+Based on [`piplist.txt`](./README.md) output, you have `pandas` (essential for time series data structures and manipulations), `numpy`, `statsmodels` (which has dedicated time series tools), `seaborn`, and `matplotlib` (both great for visualizing time series).
 This is a strong setup for time series analysis.

 **Step 1: Generate Sample Time Series Data**